carolsrto/illegality-risk-ns/README.md

 Code
 - data collection when automated
 - data import and pre-processing
-- implementation of imput-output model and environmental extension
+- implementation of input-output model and environmental extensions
 - manuscript graphics
 - LaTeX files